SmellydogCoding/electronic-field-guide/README.md

 `npm run build` will run `npm run package` and `npm run installer` serially.

 ### bugs and feature reqests
-For all bugs, including incorrect, mistranslated, or out of date documents, as well as to request new features, please use **this repo's issue tab** to create a new issue.
+For all bugs, including incorrect, mistranslated, or out of date documents, as well as to request new features: [Click Here](https://github.com/SmellydogCoding/electronic-field-guide/issues).